odubno/gauss-naive-bayes/README.md

 See [Normal Distribution (Wikipedia)](https://en.wikipedia.org/wiki/Normal_distribution) definition.

-The Normal Distribution will help determine the Normal Probability for each new feature given the class.
+The Normal Distribution will help determine the Normal Probability of each new feature given the class.
-The product of all Normal Probabilities will result in the likelihood of a *class* occurring given the new features.
+The product of all Normal Probabilities will result in the likelihood of the *class* occurring given the new features.
-In other words, for each column of our data set the Normal Distribution will calculate the Normal Probability and the product of all columns will equal the likelihood of that *class* occurring.
+In other words, the Normal Distribution will calculate the Normal Probability value of each new feature.
+The product of all Normal Probabilities will be the likelihood.

 ## Joint PDF Formula:
 ![Alt text](img/joint_pdf.svg "Optional Title")

 See [Joint PDF (Wikipedia )](https://en.wikipedia.org/wiki/Joint_probability_distribution) definition.

 The Joint Probability is the product of all PDFs.
-In our case, the product of all Normal PDFs (Normal Probabilities).
+In our case, the product of all Normal PDFs.
 Multiplying all of the Normal Probabilities returns the likelihood.